elvinmirzazada/NN-Deep-Learning_With_MNIST_data/README.md

 # NN-Deep-Learning_With_MNIST_data
-Neural Network with Keras library , and MNIST data is loaded with  TensorFlow library
+Neural Network with Keras library , and MNIST data is loaded with  TensorFlow library.
+Using Spyder IDE.